-Easy-to-read medicine information about norethisterone – what it is, how to take it safely and possible side effects.
-Norethisterone is commonly called Primolut N.
+Norethisterone is used for endometriosis, heavy menstrual periods, irregular periods and premenstrual syndrome (PMS), Find out how to take it safely and possible side effects.
+Norethisterone is also called Primolut N.

 |Type of medicine||Also called|